zuni-lab/dexon/README.md

 - Built with Foundry

 ### 4. [dexon-price-tools](https://github.com/zuni-lab/dexon-price-tools)
+>> It is not a part of the main components, but it is essential for the DEXON ecosystem.
 Price synchronization tool for Monad testnet:
 - Syncs prices from Ethereum mainnet
 - Supports ETH, BTC, SOL